jnijeremy/blog/_posts/2016-12-27-Vancouver-Food-List.md

 ---

-note: ranked roughly by price in each category.
+note: ranked roughly by price in each category in descending order.

 ---